tsmith512/tsmithcreative/content/blog/2021-10-10-rnf-v3/index.md

 - **[PostGIS][PGIS]** adds geographic and geometric types, functions, and aggregators.
-Rather than writing code myself in the Worker to do map-math or assemble GeoJSON, Postgres can do it for me, faster, eliminating round-trips to the database.
+Rather than writing code myself in the Worker to do geographic math or assemble GeoJSON, Postgres can do it for me, faster, eliminating round-trips to the database.
 - **[PostgREST][PRST]** is a middleware service that exposes a PostgreSQL instance via an authenticated HTTP API.
-Workers can't open raw TCP connections, but they can [`fetch`][FETCH].
+Workers can't open raw TCP connections (yet!), but they can [`fetch`][FETCH].
 A colleague [recently wrote a post about this][CFBLOG], which helped me get started.

 Also, I restructured the database to expose location history in a `VIEW` which